Joyce-lujunxu/SOVOL_KLIPAD50_SYSTEM/README.md

 ![COM](https://user-images.githubusercontent.com/12979070/175967056-dd6aec07-084d-4b05-8199-88709755ea64.png)

 - If you open a black empty window, click the Enter key, and it will ask you to enter the login user and password
-- There are two users in the system provided by Makerbase:
+- There are two users in the system provided:

   > root user: root
   > user2: mks